-- 2.6 Para deleted

 - 2.7 The LAPP will have a base date of 2011 and an end date of 2028 (to be consistent with the Core Strategy).
-It is set out in two parts:

-- 1. Development Management Policies

-- 2. Site Allocations

-- 2.8 There are also a number of appendices, which include parking guidance, housing delivery, employment delivery and retail delivery.
+It is set out in two parts: - 1.
+Development Management Policies - 2.
+Site Allocations - 2.8 There are also a number of appendices, which include parking guidance, housing delivery, employment delivery and retail delivery.